symfony/symfony-docs/security.rst

 Loading Users from the Database ...............................

-If you'd like to load your users via the Doctrine ORM, that's easy!
-See :doc:`/security/entity_provider` for all the details.
+If you'd like to load your users via the Doctrine ORM, see :doc:`/security/entity_provider` for all the details.

 .. _security-encoding-user-password: